ItsSiddharth/SKiP/README.md

 > Unzip it and save the .txt file in the same folder as other files in the cloned repo

+4.Have the video downloaded and saved a `vh.mp4`.

+>If you want to follow the exact implementation that I have done download this <a href="https://www.youtube.com/watch?v=TlB_eWDSMt4&t=917s">Tutorial</a>

 4.Now use the ` loading_model.py ` file to convert this model into a pickle file so that it loads fast

 > Loading the model as a text file takes 9 minutes on my system but may vary in yours.
 The lead time will not go below 5 mins so pickling it is important as it brings down the load time in my system to 8 seconds.